 What Not to Miss in Tokyo!

-Unfortunately, the Tokyo Olympics did not take place last year (2020), but they are scheduled to take place in 2021.
+Unfortunately, the Tokyo Olympics did not take place last year (2020), but they are scheduled to take place in 2021 (and it was a cool Olympics all things considered!
+Read about it here.).
 For those who have already bought tickets for the competition or are just planning to go to Japan for the first time, this is a great opportunity to prepare and plan out what to see in Tokyo.
 Here are my recommendations:

 1. Shinjuku Gyoen National Garden